MrLogiousBanana/Desktops_needs_a_Rething/README.md

 ## 🔸Chapter 5.
 How the OS could evolve after the foundation

 The changes above help us organize applications inside the OS.
-In this chapter we’ll look at what functionality could be built on top of that foundation so the OS feels even more predictable and comfortable for everyday computer work.
+In this chapter we’ll look at what functionality could be built on top of that foundation so the OS feels even more predictable and comfortable for everyday computer work.<br><br>

 ### Notification categories